mail us | mail this page

 3. Your source lives in /usr/src.
 Non standard source locations are also out of luck.

-This a great service innovation.
+This is a great service innovation.
 What was a painful process is now trivial in the extreme.
 We currently wait for a Security Advisory (freebsd-announce mailing list) and then do a manual update.
-The author of freebsd-update, Colin Percival, encourages use of the daily cron service since the "no update" overhead is trivial.
+The author of freebsd-update, Colin Percival, wrote to encourage use of the daily cron service since the "no update" overhead is trivial.
 Find a way to use this service - it really is that good.

 Freebsd-update will take one or more of the following parameters: